March 20, July 20, November 19

 While chapter 40 admonishes against grumbling (or murmuring), this chapter asks the community leader to ‘regulate and arrange all maters’ so that justified (or reasonable) grumbling does not occur.
 In chapter 40 the grumbling around no wine in the community was viewed as not reasonable by Benedict (even though he compromised).
 Chapter 41 freely accepts the reality of reasonable grumbling.

 And so it is in our lives.
-Sometimes the grumbling may be showing us what we are unnecessarily attached to, other times the grumbling is about self-love.
+Sometimes grumbling may be showing us what we are unnecessarily attached to, other times the grumbling is about self-love.
 Some things can be just plain unreasonable.
 So much of the spiritual life is about maturing in the art of discernment, of sensing where a grumble is coming from.
 This takes practice.
 Self-love, allowing God to love us, can shed much light on what motivates us and what we avoid.
 Our meditation practice is as much about growing in this self-love as is it about growing in love of the other.

-The community leader here is asked to obey the community as it reasonably grumbles.
+The community leader is asked to obey the community as it reasonably grumbles.
 Obedience is all about the ability to listen with love and to respond to this listening in creative, loving ways.
 This is the role of the community leader.
 Compassionate leadership is paramount here.
-Without compassion reasonable grumbling may not be noticed or even dismissed.
+Without compassion, reasonable grumbling may not be noticed or even dismissed.

-This leadership can be seen when a parent lets a child choose their own clothing for the day (no matter how ‘unusual’ the choice may be), when a wife lovingly accepts the mistake that her husband is about to make, or when a manager accepts the ‘less efficient’ way that employees have chosen to do something (in the interests of workplace harmony).
+Grumbling (both reasonable and unreasonable), together with this saving dynamic, are present in a growing community.
+In families, in relationships, in the workplace – wherever people come together and include, in some way, the reality of compassion and love: when a parent lets their child choose their own clothing for the day (no matter how ‘unusual’ the choice may be), when a wife lovingly accepts the mistake that her husband is about to make, or when a manager accepts the ‘less efficient’ way that employees have chosen to do something (in the interests of workplace harmony).